Vanilla

 The user is responsible for all coordination and distribution of work between the running jobs, as well as for maintaining consistency in case of job restarts.

-The task description in the Vanilla operation is very similar to the user script description, but we should draw a distinction between these concepts, because they correspond to different things in the Scheduler.
+• A task description in a Vanilla operation is very similar to a user script description, but we should draw a distinction between these concepts, because they correspond to different things in the Scheduler.

-The user script description serves specifically to indicate how a user-provided code is to be run on a machine.
+• A user script description serves specifically to indicate how a user-provided code is to be run on a machine.
 It does not contain any information about how much data should be given to each job.
-For example: The data_weight_per_map_job

-option in the MapReduce operation is not included in the user script specification, because it is not related to executing the user script — which may be absent — in the map phase.
+For example: the data_weight_per_map_job option in a MapReduce operation is not included in the user script specification, because it is not related to executing the user script (which may be absent) at the map stage.

-The task description is a specification of how the scheduler should manage jobs of this type.
-This concept is found only in the Vanilla operation, where it is practically the same thing as the user script description.
+• A task description is a specification of how the scheduler should manage jobs of this type.
+This concept is found only in Vanilla operations.

 General parameters for all operation types are described in Operation options.

-— list of output tables (can be empty).
-If the same table is the output of different tasks, all its occurrences must feature the same attributes on the paths.
+• output_table_paths: A list of output tables (can be empty).
+If the same table is the output for different tasks, all its occurrences must feature the same attributes on the paths.

 Note